DavidKk/vercel-2fa/docs/ENVIRONMENT_VARIABLES.md

 ### ENABLE_TOKEN_REPLAY_PROTECTION

-- **Description**: Enable token replay protection using Vercel KV to prevent token reuse attacks
+- **Description**: Enable token replay protection using Upstash Redis to prevent token reuse attacks
 - **Required**: No (default: disabled)
 - **Values**: `1`, `true` (enabled) or `0`, `false`, unset (disabled)
 - **Requirements**:
-  - Requires `@vercel/kv` package to be installed
+  - Requires `@upstash/redis` package to be installed
-  - Requires Vercel KV to be configured in your Vercel project
+  - Requires Upstash Redis to be configured in your Vercel project
 - **How it works**:
-  - Tracks used JWT IDs (jti) in Vercel KV
+  - Tracks used JWT IDs (jti) in Upstash Redis
   - Prevents the same token from being used multiple times
-  - **Auto-Expiration**: Vercel KV automatically expires keys when TTL is reached (no manual cleanup needed)
+  - **Auto-Expiration**: Upstash Redis automatically expires keys when TTL is reached (no manual cleanup needed)
   - Token TTL: 3 minutes (180 seconds) - tokens are short-lived for login verification only, allows sufficient time for normal login flow (20-60 seconds) with buffer for network delays and user retries
-  - KV TTL: 190 seconds (180s token + 10s buffer) - ensures tracking slightly longer than token expiration
+  - Redis TTL: 190 seconds (180s token + 10s buffer) - ensures tracking slightly longer than token expiration
 - **Free Tier Limits**:
-  - Vercel KV free tier: 30,000 requests/month, 256MB storage
+  - Upstash Redis free tier: 10,000 commands/day, 256MB storage
   - Sufficient for small to medium teams (< 200 users, < 500 logins/day)
   - **Storage Efficiency**: With 3-minute TTL, only ~20-50 active tokens are stored at any time
 - **Example**: `ENABLE_TOKEN_REPLAY_PROTECTION=1`
-- **Note**: If enabled but Vercel KV is not configured, the service will fail open (allow tokens) to prevent blocking legitimate requests
+- **Note**: If enabled but Upstash Redis is not configured, the service will fail open (allow tokens) to prevent blocking legitimate requests

 ### ECDH_SERVER_PRIVATE_KEY